ERPGO/bike-rental/bike_rental/README.md

 # bike_rental
-# Core module for this application
+# Core module for this application js